GabriStucchi/Spicer/README.md

 1. Connect a MIDI keyboard
 2. Select the tonality and bpm of your music piece
-3. Press 'R' and wait for the countdown to start recording
+3. Press 'R' and wait a bar to start recording
 4. Play in four bars the basic chords of your piece, then they will loop and form the harmony structure
 5. Choose which instruments to include and their spicer levels: the pepper on the logo will tell you the spiciness of the performance!
 6. Now you can start playing and improvising your solo with a synth and obtain the spiciest sound by tuning its parameters